lubianat/technotype/manuscript.md

 # Additional notes

+## Immune Epithope DB

 The   Immune Epitope Database and Analysis Resource (IEDB)  announced it in 2006  [doi:10.1371/journal.pcbi.0020125]:

 "the goal of the IEDB is to present as much information as possible without subjective interpretation, we can never presume any information, but rather we must try to capture the data exactly as presented in the reference, while maintaining the conclusions of the reference in a uniform manner.
 For example, if all experiments are performed with a whole cell population, but the authors attribute the response to a particular cell type without any evidence, we must capture the effector cells as the entire population."

 That is the kind of challenge that the "technotype" solves in theory, as it gets the objective population sampled in any article.

+## Phenetic Species Concept

+Species are the smallest groups that are consistently and persistently distinct and distinguishable by ordinary means (Cronquist 1978; DuRietz 1930; Sokal 1973; Doyen and Slobodchikoff 1974)

+Maybe that is something crosslinkable.